RareSkills/blog/solidity-interview-questions/solidity-interview-questions.md

 41. What quirks does the Tether stablecoin contract have?
 42. What is the smallest uint that will store 1 million?
 1 billion?
 1 trillion?
 1 quadrillion?
 43. What danger to uninitialized UUPS logic contracts pose?
-44. What is the difference (if any) between what a contract returns if a divide-by-zero happens in Soliidty or if a dividye-by-zero happens in Yul?
+44. What is the difference (if any) between what a contract returns if a divide-by-zero happens in Solidity or if a divide-by-zero happens in Yul?
 45. Why can't `.push()` be used to append to an array in memory?

 ## Advanced
-1. What addresses to the ethereum precompiles live at?
+1. What addresses do the Ethereum precompiles live at?
 2. Describe what "liquidity" is in the context of Uniswap V2 and Uniswap V3.
 3. If a delegatecall is made to a contract that makes a delegatecall to another contract, who is msg.sender in the proxy, the first contract, and the second contract?
 4. What is the difference between how a `uint64` and `uint256` are abi-encoded in calldata?